StuckiSimon/strahl/website/blog/2024-07-29-welcome/index.md

 tags: []
 ---

-Strahl has gone public.

-Strahl is a web-based path tracer built using WebGPU.
-The goal is to provide a easy-to-use library for generating high-fidelity renderings in near-real time.
-Feedback and questions on direct channels is very much welcome, but please note that it's still early days and work on the path tracer is still ongoing.
-Especially the documentation and information on how to use it will be extended in the upcoming weeks.

-The plan is to get a ready-to-use version released until end of August.
-Until then, feel free to leave a star to be notified of changes down the road.

-Until then, feel free to read the short-paper published on [arXiv](https://arxiv.org/abs/2407.19977).
+Strahl, a web-based path tracer powered by WebGPU, is now publicly available.
+Designed for easy use and high-quality, near real-time rendering, strahl is still under development but eager for feedback.

+While documentation and usage information are expanding, I welcome your questions and input.
+The goal is a fully functional release by the end of August.

+For a technical overview, check out our short paper on [arXiv](https://arxiv.org/abs/2407.19977):